c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Integer literal suffix and type

-Integer literals follow C rules:
+Integer literals follow C's rules:

 1. A decimal literal is by default `int`.
 If it does not fit in an `int`, the type is `long` or `int128`.
 Picking the smallest type that fits the literal.
 2. If the literal is suffixed by `u` or `U` it is instead assumed to be an `uint`, but will be `ulong` or `uint128` if it doesn't fit, like in (1).